kohkimakimoto/hq/README.md

 2019-04-18T18:56:25+09:00 INFO The server Listening on 0.0.0.0:19900 (pid: 74090)
 ```

+> Note: Running HQ server without any configuration like the above can cause to lost queued jobs, because HQ uses temporary directory to store jobs.
+Therefore this should be used only on DEV environment.
+When you use HQ on your production environment, You should set a proper configuration file. see [Configuration](#configuration).

 ## Configuration

 The config file must be written in [TOML](https://github.com/toml-lang/toml).
 You can specify the config file by `-c` or `-config-file` option when HQ runs like the following.